eddelbuettel/zigg/README.md

 However, this existing R package provides a heavier build, and imposes run-time limits as it also links to the GNU GSL (for the method by [Voss][voss]) as well as implementation from [gretl][gretl] and [quantlib][quantlib].
-The new package assembled here offers a lighterweight alternative.
-It can be called directly from R, and also offers a C(++)-callable interface other packages can use in their native code.
+The new package assembled here offers a lighter-weight alternative.
+It can be called directly from R, and also offers a C(++)-callable interface other packages can use in their native code as we demonstrate via four different sample client packages each connecting in a slightly different way.

 ### Example